Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 7 2024 18: 08

-Do you have any idea about the depths there in order to pour something in?
-Both the bridge and the tunnel are problematic from the point of view of resistance to earthquakes, which happen there somewhat more often than in central Russia.
+Do you have any idea about the depths there, so that you can fill something up?
+Both the bridge and the tunnel are problematic from the point of view of resistance to earthquakes, which happen there somewhat more often than in the central part of Russia.
 And the climate is not very good between the island and the mainland.
-Well, the economic efficiency should be visible.
+Well, economic efficiency should be visible.
 We need to look for a different approach.

 6. +5